919 Campus Drive

 Welding Engineering Technology Program Student Outcomes

-- An ability to select and apply knowledge, techniques, skills, and modern tools of mathematics, science, engineering, and technology to solve broadly defined engineering problems appropriate to the discipline;
+- an ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly defined welding engineering technology problems appropriate to the discipline;

-- An ability to design systems, components, or processes meeting specified needs for broadly defined engineering problems appropriate to the discipline;
+- an ability to design systems, components, or processes meeting specified needs for broadly defined welding engineering technology problems appropriate to the discipline;

-- An ability to apply written, oral, and graphical communication in broadly defined technical and non-technical environments; and an ability to identify and use appropriate technical literature;
+- an ability to apply written, oral, and graphical communication in broadly defined technical and non-technical environments;

-Program Student Outcomes and Educational Objectives are reviewed by the Welding Engineering Technology faculty and the WET Industrial Advisory Board every other year.
+Program Student Outcomes and Educational Objectives are reviewed by the Welding Engineering Technology faculty and the WELE Industrial Advisory Board every other year.